mpitutorial/mpitutorial/tutorials/mpi-send-and-receive/index.md

     MPI_Status* status)
 ```

 Although this might seem like a mouthful when reading all of the arguments, they become easier to remember since almost every MPI call uses similar syntax.
 The first argument is the data buffer.
-The second and third arguments describe the count and type of elements that reside in the buffer. `MPI_Send` sends the exact count of elements, and `MPI_Recv` will receive <b>at most</b> the count of elements (more on this in the next lesson).
+The second and third arguments describe the count and type of elements that reside in the buffer. `MPI_Send` sends the exact count of elements, and `MPI_Recv` will receive **at most** the count of elements (more on this in the next lesson).
 The fourth and fifth arguments specify the rank of the sending/receiving process and the tag of the message.
 The sixth argument specifies the communicator and the last argument (for `MPI_Recv` only) provides information about the received message.

 ## Elementary MPI datatypes
 The `MPI_Send` and `MPI_Recv` functions utilize MPI Datatypes as a means to specify the structure of a message at a higher level.
 For example, if the process wishes to send one integer to another, it would use a count of one and a datatype of `MPI_INT`.
 The other elementary MPI datatypes are listed below with their equivalent C datatypes.